How it all came to be...

 Murray became the focus of the 1909 Kitchen as he reverted back to his restaurant experience, transitioning the schoolhouse into a destination for seasonal take-out meals to be enjoyed on the one-acre property.
 A patio was added in 2021 to enhance the outdoor experience.

 By late summer of 2021, it became evident that the seasonal model for dining was not sustainable and Murray shifted his focus to writing a cookbook.
-No longer involved in the day-to-day operations of the schoolhouse or the kitchen, Murray is now focused on promoting his personal series of cookbooks, with plans to continue writing and publishing.
+No longer involved in the day-to-day operations of the schoolhouse or the kitchen, Murray is back to teaching high school.

 Meet Bernia